You are hereTahoe to Whitney Backpacker's Forum Site Features, Point, and Purpose.

 So have hope.
 You too can hike five Tahoe to Whitney backpacking trips after severe injury, given enough rehab time, patience, and stubborness.

-Thus this forum is an attempt to cache as many perspectives and High Sierra experiences as possible, for as big a view of the range of High Sierra Backpacking experience as possible.
+This forum is an attempt to cache as many perspectives and High Sierra experiences as possible, for as big a view of the range of High Sierra Backpacking experience as possible.

 It's Not Just about the Main Trails